eitanrich/gans-n-gmms/README.md

-# gans-n-gmms
+# On GANs and GMMs
-Official implementation of the NDB evaluation method for generative models and of the MFA model per "On GANs and GMMs"
+Official implementation of the NDB evaluation method for generative models and of the MFA model.

 TODO:
-- [] Code cleanup and publish
+- [ ] Code cleanup and publish